Emergent Functional Magnetic Materials Research Unit

 Outline

 Our unit aims to develop new magnetic materials with topological functions and high-performance magnetic functions based on materials synthesis.
-We will develop topological magnetic materials and ferromagnetic/antiferromagnetic materials in intermetallic and oxide compounds and elucidate their magnetic structures and topological properties through various measurement techniques such as magnetometry, scanning probe microscopy, and neutron scattering.
+We will develop novel intermetallic compounds and alloys using singe crystal growth and rapid quenching methods, and elucidate their magnetic structures and topological properties through various measurement techniques such as magnetometry, scanning probe microscopy, and neutron scattering.

 Research Fields